TarvinLab/OPSINS_CODE/README.txt

 All of the code can be run with the scripts "run_analyses.sh" in the synteny subfolders, and "run_SWS2_search.sh" in the genome_wide_SWS2_search subfolders.

+You will need to decompress the rna.fa.tar.gz files (tar xvzf rna.fa.tar.gz) in genome_wide_SWS2_search/infiles.

 The rhinella marina genome is too large to be shared on github -- you can find the fasta file at https://www.omicsdi.org/dataset/omics_ena_project/PRJEB24695

 The pumilio genome is available at https://zenodo.org/record/3696842#.XuHmN0GxWUk